yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 Deploy - AWS Elastic Beanstalk
 =====
 Elastic Beanstalk is an AWS service for deploying web applications.
 It supports docker and expects the Dockerfile to instruct it on how to build and deploy the image.
-Deploying on Beanstalk is easy peasy once you have a dockerfile and the [eb-cli](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) tool.
+Deploying on Beanstalk is easy peasy once you have a Dockerfile and the [eb-cli](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) tool.
 step 1 - create a new eb application:
 ```shell
 eb init -p docker deepfood
 ```
-step 2 - Add some configurations to .ebextensions/custom.config so that the instance we get has enough memory and starage space to use our models:
+step 2 - create configuration file .ebextensions/custom.config so that the instance we get has enough memory and starage space to use our models:
 ```shell
 aws:autoscaling:launchconfiguration:
   InstanceType: t2.large